reegis/deflex/docs/input_data.rst

 ``key:`` 'storages', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

-Electricity storages is a particular case of storages (see :ref:`Storages`).
+Electricity storages is a particular case of storages (see `Storages`_).
 The condition to use a storage as electrcitiy storage is to use storage medium = electricity.

 Heating sector (optional)